 Another silly thing:

-The Hierophant often represents learning with experts or knowledgeable teachers.
+I am The Hierophant The Hierophant often represents learning with experts or knowledgeable teachers.
 This card also stands for institutions and their values.
 The Hierophant is a symbol of the need to conform to rules or fixed situations.
 His appearance in a reading can show that you are struggling with a force that is not innovative, free-spirited or individual.
 Groups can be enriching or stifling, depending on circumstances.
-Sometimes we need to follow a program or embrace tradition, other times, we need to trust ourselves.
+Sometimes we need to follow a program or embrace tradition, other times, we need to trust ourselves. |

 Because everyone born on my birthday and year has exactly the same personality, intellect and struggles with the same issues.